kenttan0214/aws-cloudformation/create-s3-and-cloudfront/README.md

-A simple CloudFormation to create AWS S3 bucket
+A simple CloudFormation for S3 + CloudFront, suitable to host static content and SPA web app

 # How to use this file?